Itzadetunji/reduce-lcp/README.md

 ### 🔄 Automatic Reference Updates

-If `working_directory` is specified, Convi scans your code files (HTML, JS, JSX, TS, TSX, CSS, JSON, MD) and automatically updates references to point to the new file extensions (e.g., changing `img.png` to `img.webp` in your `index.html`).
+If `working_directory` is specified, Reduce Largest Contentful Paint (RLCP) scans your code files (HTML, JS, JSX, TS, TSX, CSS, JSON, MD) and automatically updates references to point to the new file extensions (e.g., changing `img.png` to `img.webp` in your `index.html`).

 ### 🔒 Smart Locking

-Convi creates a `convi.lock` file to track converted images.
+Reduce Largest Contentful Paint (RLCP) creates a `rlcp.lock` file to track converted images.

 - Prevents re-converting images that have already been processed.
 - Ensures reference updates still work even if the original file has been moved to the backup folder.